 Having good looking abs does not necessarily mean that you have a strong core.

-A better way to showcase that would be performing a gymnastics core workout.
+A better way to showcase that would be performing a full gymnastics core workout with perfect form.

 What we mean to say is that everybody can have a six-pack with the correct diet and discipline.